-The EPA has established guidelines applicable to owners and operators of facilities that thermally treat waste explosives.
-These guidelines stipulate the minimum distance required between the detonation sites and the neighboring property.
-The required distance is dependent on the mass of explosives detonated.
-To verify that a facility complies with these guidelines, refer to the table in 40 CFR 265.382.
+Additionally, the EPA has established operating and waste analysis requirements for those facilities that thermally treat waste explosives within Subpart P of 40 CFR 265.
+Also, within this subpart is the minimum distance required between the detonation sites and the neighboring property.
+The required distance is dependent on the mass of explosives detonated which are provided in the table given in 40 CFR 265.382.